ss23/tribot-authentication/README.md

 Contributing
 ============

 Main thing is going to be implmenting those features.
-If you have a VIP account and don't mind getting banned from the official auth server, consider debugging that and adding it here.
 Feel free to send a pull rqeuest for anything you find interesting